celebrating 35 years as the Seafood and Maritime Industry’s preferred training provider

 This course is designed for people who already have considerable experience in vessel operations.

-The final boating practical session which is on the last day of the course, you will only be required to attend for 1-2 hours to complete this practical, the time will be determined and communicated to you during the course.
+The final boating practical session is held on the last day of the course, you will be required to attend for half the day to complete this practical and then a final verbal assessment, the time will be communicated to you during the course.
+All equipment, training, and assessment materials that participants need are provided by SMT.

 All of the equipment, training and assessment materials that participants need will be provided by SMT.